-The safety of our cyclists is the number one priority at Bike MS which is why we made Think Safe our motto.
+Your safety is the number one priority at Bike MS, which is why we made Think Safe our motto.

 Bike MS is for everyone which means there is a great mix of riders with different experience and skill levels on the road together at every Bike MS event.

 To do your part to ensure everyone arrives safely at the finish line, please review this safety information about personal safety, group riding skills, cycling etiquette and bike maintenance.

 The safety of our cyclists is our top priority.
 To help ensure that everyone has a great ride and arrives safely at the finish line, we work hard to create a proactive approach to safety.

 Help us by knowing the rules of the road and following safe riding practices.

 Here’s what you need to know about COVID-19 safety when attending a National MS Society gathering: